Unveiling Hidden Dangers: How we utilise LiDAR for UXO Risk Assessments

-In this blog, our Research team will walk you through an example of how LiDAR assists in the creation of a Brimstone UXO Risk Assessment, using imagery from a military training area in the north of England.
+In this blog, our Research team explores how LiDAR plays a crucial role in Brimstone’s UXO Risk Assessments, using imagery from a military training area in the north of England to illustrate its impact.

 What is LiDAR?